Christmas is a time of indulgence, with many of us splashing out on special food in the run-up. But a fifth of all the food we buy ends up in the bin!

 Keep the giving going this Christmas and see if your local food bank or homeless shelter could make use of anything you’ve bought too much of.

 - Cheeseboard macaroni cheese anyone?
-There's more to Christmas leftovers than endless turkey curry
+There's more to Christmas leftovers than endless turkey curry.
+We have clever leftover recipes to get on top of your kitchen.

 View our zero-waste gift ideas and tips for preparing for the festivities for some more inspiration!